typedpath/paramicons/readme.md

 ## UI

-The ui is deployed here : [paramicons.testedsoftware.org](https://paramicons.testedsoftware.org/) The ui code is here [param-icons](ui/param-icons).
+The ui is deployed here : [paramicons.testedsoftware.org](https://paramicons.testedsoftware.org/), the dev site is here: [devparamicons.testedsoftware.org](https://devparamicons.testedsoftware.org/)
+The ui code is here [param-icons](ui/param-icons).
 Its built with npm version 8.6.0.
 This is structured as library + example app.
 The app presents param icons located in the library exposed via metadata defined in file [Property.tsx](ui/param-icons/src/iconz/Property.tsx).
 This arrangement is to enable development of multiple, versioned paramicons libraries that can be accessed from 1 app.